php-fig/fig-standards/bylaws/003-votes.md

 ## Acceptance Vote

-An Approval Vote is called by the Sponsor of a proposed PSR in the Review Phase.
+An Acceptance Vote is called by the Sponsor of a proposed PSR in the Review Phase.
 It follows Approval Vote procedures.

 ## Errata Vote